-Wright, Walter Franklin (P2, C4, L36)
+Wright, Walter F. (P2, C4, L36)

 High-Ranking Shelby Officer Expires

 Hattiesburg, Jan.
 22—(AP)—Lieutenant Colonel Walter F. Wright, 52, of Louisville, Ky., executive officer of the 63rd Field Artillery Brigade, died Tuesday in a Camp Shelby infirmary while awaiting the extraction of a tooth.
-His body was sent Wednesday night to Avaco, Ky., for funeral services at 2 p.m.
+His body was sent Wednesday night to Avaco, Ky., (Jefferson County) for funeral services at 2 p.m.
 Friday.
 A lawyer in private life, Col. Wright had been executive officer of the 63rd Brigade since 1929.
 He served overseas during the First World War and was a regular Army instructor after the war.

 He is survived by his widow, Mrs. Emolyne S. Wright of Hattiesburg; two daughters, Mrs. Guest Hodge of Cincinnati and Miss Nancy Wright of Louisville; his mother, Mrs. Mollie Wright of Louisville and a brother, Oscar A. Wright of Louisville.

 Colonel Wright Dies Suddenly at Camp